 4. Sustainable sourcing is not a trend, but a requirement

-Strict sustainability requirements by European buyers were not widely present in herbs and spices until recently.
-However, this seems to be changing as certain spices produced less sustainably pose threats to the global supply chain.
-This is because many of the herbs and spices imported into Europe are produced by underpaid farmers, who resort to using more chemicals to obtain better yields or simply switch to more profitable crops, which in turn lead to shortages of high-quality and safe herbs and spices on the global market.
+Strict sustainability requirements by European buyers were not widely present in spices and herbs until recently.
+However, this seems to be changing as certain spices produced less sustainably pose threats to the global supply chain and its stakeholders.
+Many of the spices and herbs imported into Europe are produced by underpaid farmers, who resort to using more chemicals to obtain better yields or simply switch to more profitable crops, which in turn lead to shortages of high-quality and safe spices and herbs on the global market.

-The topic of sustainability covers a wide range of social, environmental and economic aspects throughout the supply chain.
-However, in the herbs and spices sector specifically, the most important focus is on farmers, who are the first and most important link in the supply chain.
-Farmers in spice producing countries often lack advanced production technology, up-to-date market information, equipment, and storing and drying facilities.
-In these circumstances, they do not have strong negotiating powers and must sell their herbs and spices quickly to local traders, often for low prices.
+Sustainability covers a wide range of social, environmental and economic aspects throughout the supply chain.
+However, in the spices and herbs sector specifically, the most important focus is on farmers, who are the first and most important link in the supply chain.
+Farmers in spice-producing countries often lack advanced production technology, up-to-date market information, equipment, and storing and drying facilities.
+Under these circumstances, they lack negotiating power and must sell their spices and herbs to local traders quickly, often at low prices.

 The black pepper situation in 2019 and 2020 is illustrative of the low incomes and resulting sustainability problems in the industry.
-In stark contrast with the fairly positive 2015–2017 period, in 2019 and 2020, black pepper prices dropped to their lowest in 10 years.
+In stark contrast with the fairly positive 2015-2017 period, black pepper prices dropped in 2019 and 2020 to their lowest level in 10 years.
 Many farmers in Vietnam did not even harvest their peppers, as harvest costs were higher than the sales profits.
-In some provinces, farmers who could not pay loan interests were forced to sell their lands and pepper plantations.
+In some provinces, farmers who could not pay loan interests were forced to sell their land and pepper plantations.
 Following the COVID-19 pandemic in 2020 and 2021, black pepper prices once again increased.